Last updated: 29 May 2026

 - Proof of income if asking for sliding fees

-- List of medicines and health conditions
+- Medicine list and health conditions

 Phone scripts you can use